Call It Off (band)

-Call It Off is a Dutch pop punk band formed in Eindhoven, Netherlands in 2013.
+Call It Off is a Dutch pop punk band formed in Eindhoven, Netherlands, in 2013.
 The band was founded by guitarist and vocalist Maurice Bolier, guitarist and vocalist Adrian DeLange, bassist Lesley Klaverdijk, and drummer Sergei Christian.
 Today, Bolier and Christian still play with the band, while DeLange and Klaverdijk have departed.
-The band has released three EPs, two albums, and seven singles.
+The band has released three EPs, two albums, and eight singles.

 History

 Formation, EPs, and Lovers & Liars (2013-2015)

 Call It Off formed in Eindhoven, Netherlands in 2013.
 Adrian DeLange was about to go on tour with another band, but their guitarist was unable go.
 Having been friends with Maurice Bolier for a long time, DeLange asked Bolier to go on the tour as a stand-in.
 While on the tour, the two befriended the tour manager, Lesley Klaverdijk, and after hanging out many time, the three discussed the idea of starting a band.
 After the tour ended, they went ahead with the plan and named their band Call It Off.
 The group took the name from a song by American punk band, Broadway Calls.
 As for a drummer, Bolier was going to school at the time with Sergei Christian and asked him to be their drummer, to which he said yes.